 At 100 feet tall, the Roanoke Star earned the distinction of the largest man-made star.
 The iconic steel star has been welcoming visitors since late-1949.

-This 3.3-mile out-and-back hike at Mill Mountain Park allows you to see the star up close in all its glory.
+This 3.3-mile hike at Mill Mountain Park allows you to see the star up close in all its glory.
 Some call the Roanoke Star the Hollywood Sign of the East Coast.

 #10: Tobacco House Ridge Trail (Millboro)

 The real winner is the Tobacco House Ridge Trail, which sets off from the back of the White Oak Campground.
-From here, it’s a short hike to the scenic lake overlook.
+From here, it’s a short hike to the lake overlook.

 Continue on to reach a dam-created waterfall at Wilson Creek.
 Here you’ll find several large flat rocks to relax on, as well as a fishing pond for children.